sympy/sympy-bot/README.md

     heroku logs -a sympy-bot

-(you need to install the `heroku` command line tools and have access to the sympy-bot Heroku app).
+(you need to install the `Heroku` command line tools and have access to the sympy-bot Heroku app).
 You can also see the logs on [Heroku](https://dashboard.heroku.com/apps/sympy-bot/logs).

-Next you need to set up the bot on GitHub.
+Next, you need to set up the bot on GitHub.
 To do so, follow these steps:

 1. Go to the webhooks settings (for instance, at https://github.com/sympy/sympy/settings/hooks), and create a new webhook.

-   - Set the payload URL to the Heroku app url (for instance, https://sympy-bot.herokuapp.com/)
+   - Set the payload URL to the Heroku app URL (for instance, https://sympy-bot.herokuapp.com/)
    - Set the content type to `application/json`
    - Generate a random password for the secret.
 I used the keychain app on my